Orpowell/NLR-Assembler/README.md

 Available to download from [10x Genomics](https://support.10xgenomics.com/genome-exome/software/downloads/latest)

-### Sed

-A standard GNU package (available on most operating systems).

 ### A *De Novo* Assembler of Your Choice

 A widerange of commercial and open-source *de novo* assemblers can be used to produce an assembly from raw data for the pipeline.
 We found [ABySS](https://github.com/bcgsc/abyss) (v2.3.5) to be the most effective tool for our data.

+### Seqkit

+Available to download from https://bioinf.shenwei.me/seqkit/download/

 ### NLR-Annotator Version 2 (Validation only)

 Availavble to download from https://github.com/steuernb/NLR-Annotator

+### RenSeq Baits

+The sequences of the RenSeq baits used for your specific experiments

+### 10x Genomics Barcode Whitelist

+A whitelist of all valid adapter sequences used by 10x Genomics for linked-read sequencing is available [here](https://raw.githubusercontent.com/10XGenomics/supernova/master/tenkit/lib/python/tenkit/barcodes/4M-with-alts-february-2016.txt).

 ## Preprocessing

+### Process Raw Data
+Debarcoded and subsampled (~4% of data) as shown below:

+    longranger basic --id=processed --fastqs=raw_data_directory

+    gunzip processed/outs/barcoded.fastq.gz

+    sed -n '1~200p;2~200p;3~200p;4~200p;5~200p;6~200p;7~200p;8~200p' processed/outs/barcoded.fastq > processed_reads.fastq

+### *De Novo* Assembly of Processed reads
+Generate a draft assembly using the processed reads and an assembler of your choice.
+For our data, we had the best success with [ABySS](https://github.com/bcgsc/abyss) and the following parameters.
+Then renumber the contigs in the draft assembly using [seqkit](https://bioinf.shenwei.me/seqkit/download/) and convert the file from a multi-line fasta file to a single line fasta file.

+    abyss-pe name=assembly k=85 B=100G kc=3 H=3 v=-v pe='pea' pea=processed_reads.fastq lr='lra' lra=processed_reads.fastq

+    seqkit replace -p '.+' -r '{nr}' assembly-contigs.fa -o renumbered_assembly-contigs.fa

+    awk '/^>/ {printf("\n%s\n",$0);next; } { printf("%s",$0);}  END {printf("\n");}' < renumbered_assembly-contigs.fa > flat_renumbered_contigs.fa

+    tail -n +2 flat_renumbered_contigs.fa > draft_assembly.fa

 ### Read Indexing

-### Genome Assembly
+ Use the NLR-Assembler index command (see above) to generate an index the raw barcoded reads (Not the reads processed by Long Ranger Basic).

+    python3 main.py index --fastq Raw_R1_reads.fasta --adapters whitelist.txt --cores 12 --split 1000000

 ### RenSeq Bait Alignment

+Align RenSeq baits from your experiment to the draft assembly using [BLAST+](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#downloadblastdata).

+    blastn -query renseq_baits.fasta -subject draft_assembly.fasta -outfmt 6 -out bait_assembly_alignment.blastn

-### Read mapping
+### Mapping

-## Improving RenSeq Assemblies

-MutantHunter
+Map the (cleaned) raw reads used for *de novo* assembly against your draft assembly before removing PCR duplicates from the mappign.
+We recommend using [bwa](http://bio-bwa.sourceforge.net/) and [samtools](http://samtools.sourceforge.net/).

+    bwa index draft_assembly.fasta

+    bwa mem draft_assembly.fasta processed_reads.fastq > mapping.sam

+    samtools view -Sh mapping.sam > filtered_mapping.sam

+    samtools sort -n filtered_mapping.sam > mapping.sorted.bam

+    samtools fixmate -m mapping.sorted.bam fixmate.bam

+    samtools sort fixmate.bam > fixmate.sorted.bam

+    samtools markdup -r -s fixmate.sorted.bam markdup.bam

+    samtools view -Sh markdup.bam > markdup.sam

+## Generating and Using the Final Assembly

+Use the NLR-Assembler group command (see above) to generate the final assembly using the bait alignment, read_mapping, draft assembly and index generated during preprocessing.

+    python3 main.py group --samfile mapping.sam \
+    --index barcode_index.csv \
+    --assembly draft_assembly.fasta \
+    --blast bait_assembly_alignment.blastn

+The final assembly can then be used in place of the standard wildtype assembly used in the (MutantHunter Pipeline)[https://github.com/steuernb/MutantHunter]

-## Validation
+## Validation (requires Reference Genome)

 ## Tips & Issues